- You can change the taskbar size in Windows 11 even though that platform doesn’t have much in the way of built-in options for doing so.

 - Changing scaling settings is another way you can achieve your goal.

 They often describe the taskbar as not having enough room for everything they want to put on it.
-From Windows 95 to Windows 10, they’ve always been able to drag the taskbar to add another level.
+From Windows 95 to Windows 10, they’ve always been able to drag to move the taskbar to add another level.

 However, you can still change the taskbar size to some extent by tweaking the registry.
 Furthermore, adjusting Windows 11’s scaling settings will also change the taskbar’s scale.